qvntz/qvntz/README.md

 ![Header](https://github.com/qvntz/qvntz/blob/main/assets/glitch_2021-3-2_13-29-29.jpg)

+## A few about me:
-##I'm a beginner Software Engineer
+1) I'm a beginner Software Engineer

-##Second-year student
+2) Second-year student

-##I'm studying in the direction of applied mathematics and computer science.
+3) I'm studying in the direction of applied mathematics and computer science

-##Winner of the Cryptography Olympiad.
+4) Winner of the Cryptography Olympiad

 Languages